secken/secken-nodejs/README.md

     appSecret: ""
 });
 ```
-After initialization, Secken-api can help you to complete you project.
+After initialization, Secken-api can help you to develop you project.
-Secken-api's most functions will return a promise used `q`, so you can use the primose funtion to code you project.
+Most of Secken-api's functions will return a promise object which using `q`, then you can use the primose object embed into you project.

 ### Get Bind
 ```javascript